ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

     #.
 Generate radiation from light sources.
     #.
 Trace the path of the radiation using geometrical optics.
     #.
-Every time a photon reaches the observer's eye, record the direction it came from and its color (SED).
+Whenever a photon reaches the observer, its incident direction and SED are recorded.

 -   This approach is called *forward* ray-tracing: it follows the natural path of light rays.